Skip to content

 Following the visual inspection, proceed to the functions test, which will include the following:

-1. Open the gate all the way to the spine without excessive force and allow the gate to close without any interference from the fingers.
+1. Open the carabiner gate all the way to the spine without excessive force and allow the gate to close without any interference from the fingers.
 If your carabiner opens offset of the spine, don’t worry.
-Certain carabiners are design to open that way.
+Certain carabiners are designed to open that way.

 • During this step, you can also check the alignment of the nose and the nose slot on the barrel of the gate.